khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Using design tokens

-We are starting with a small subset of tokens, and rolling out more as our confidence increases.
+We are experimenting with a small subset of tokens, with the intention of introducing more tokens over time.

 ### In code